 3. Reduce booking friction

 Think of your Business Profile as a bite-sized version of your website.
 For the most part, your listing can summarize everything a searcher needs to know about your business and offerings, while leading them down the path to booking.
-By quickly scrolling, they can see photos, reviews, essential details, and now thanks to Reserve with Google — they can also check your availability and make a booking, too!
-The fewer the steps, the better.
+By quickly scrolling, they can see photos, reviews, essential details, and visit your website to make a booking!

 How to claim your Google My Business Listing